 Wadi Rum is one of the great Middle Eastern wildernesses.
 Over the years it has provided a refuge to the hardy Bedouin who knew how to survive and thrive in its arid landscape.
 Many of Lawrence of Arabia's exploits unfolded here and more recently the harsh backdrop of fissured rock and red sand has doubled up as the surface of Mars in several films.
 Your tour today takes in seven of the sights of Wadi Rum and is a detailed exploration of the deeper recesses of the wadi.

-At the entrance to the Wadi, near the modern visitors centre, you pass the fluted rocky hill known as the Seven Pillars of Wisdom, which gave its name to Lawrence's account of the Arab revolt.
-Nearby, in the lee of a steep cliff, are the remains of a Nabatean temple.
-Partially restored, the temple was probably used by Nabatean traders entering or leaving the wadi, presumably to pray for, or give thanks for, a safe passage.
+At the entrance to the wadi, near the modern visitors' centre, you pass the fluted rocky hill known as the Seven Pillars of Wisdom, which gave its name to Lawrence's account of the Arab revolt.
+Nearby, in the lee of a steep cliff, are the remains of a Nabataean temple.
+Partially restored, the temple was probably used by Nabataean traders entering or leaving the wadi, presumably to pray for, or give thanks for, a safe passage.

 Moving deeper into the wadi, past the settlement of Rum, the scenery opens up, and it matches Lawrence's description of "vast, echoing and God-like".
 Broad sweeps of red sand wash up against the base of rocky mountains and cliffs underneath a curving blue sky.
 Heading for one of the monoliths of fissured rock, you walk into a narrow canyon where the walls are etched with Thamudic inscriptions, the language of pre-Islamic Arabia.
 The inscriptions and depictions of camels suggest that the canyon was used as a refuge from the hottest part of the day, and also served as an information centre giving details of the nearest water and similar advice.